Art History Classes

 Registration for VMFA Members & Non-members is currently underway online, by phone, and in person.

-Explore the Winter/Spring 2024 Classes & Programs Brochure
+Fall 2024 Classes & Programs

-Registration for Members
+Registration for VMFA Members

-Studio School and Adult Art History Classes
+Studio School and Art History Classes (ages 16+)

 VMFA members have the first chance to register for classes.
 Not a member?
 Join today.

-Registration for Non-members
+Registration for Nonmembers

-or in-person at the museum starting at 10 am on registration days.
+Visitor Services is available by phone 804.340.1405 starting at 8 am or in-person at the museum starting at 10 am on registration days.

 VMFA Art History Classes provide adult audiences with the opportunity to investigate the history of art through dynamic and interactive lectures, gallery visits and discussions.
 For ages 16 and over.

-Tue, May 7, 1–2:30 pm (1 sessions) | Reynolds Lecture Hall
+Thu, Apr 17, 1–2:30 pm (1 sessions) | Reynolds Lecture Hall and Galleries

-and the class will conclude with a walkthrough of the special exhibition.
+symbolism embedded in her work.
+The first hour of class will be a lecture in the Reynolds Lecture Hall.
+The class will conclude with a walkthrough of the special exhibition.

 $40 (VMFA members $35)